 - See the highlights of Bangkok and take a Thai cooking class

-- Spend the day with elephants at a sanctuary in Chiang Mai
+- Spend the day at historic temples in Chiang Mai

 |Day 1||Arrival in Hanoi||Hanoi|

 |Day 3||Hanoi to Hạ Long Bay - Trinh Nu Cave||Halong Bay|

 |Day 4||Cave Tour - Transfer to Hanoi- Fly to Da Nang - Hội An||Hoi An|